Murali Gopy: As lyricist

 Murali Gopy ventured into lyrics writing with the song "Neti" in Tiyaan, which describes the path to spiritual enlightenment.
 He has also written the Lucifer anthem song "Empuraane", which was sung by Usha Uthup.
 He penned the theme song of the movie Theerppu called "Raavil"and the track "Ghode Pe Aaya".
 In L2: Empuraan, he wrote the songs "Kaavalaai Chekavar" and "Azrael".He penned the song “Vedicha Theeyaal” for the film Ananthan Kaadu.

 As music composer

 Murali Gopy made his debut as a music composer with the song ‘Raavil..’ and ‘Ghode pe aaya..’for the movie ‘Theerppu’, which he also scripted and produced.

 Personal life

-Murali was born as the son of the famous actor Bharath Gopi and Jayalakshmy in Thiruvananthapuram, Kerala.
+Murali was born as the son of the famous actor Bharat Gopy and Jayalakshmy in Thiruvananthapuram, Kerala.
 He was married to Anjana Pillai, and has two children, Gowri and Gowrav.
 Anjana died at the age of 38, on 26 April 2015 after suffering a heart attack.

-Murali has launched a website in memory of his father Bharath Gopi.
+Murali has launched a website in memory of his father Bharath Gopy.